Zikhron Ya'akov: Landmarks

 The original Carmel-Mizrahi Winery continues to make wine in Zikhron Ya'akov.
 The town draws many tourists attracted to its picturesque setting and historic city center whose restored main street of landmark buildings, called Derekh HaYayin ("Path of the Wine"), houses coffeehouses and boutique shops selling locally made crafts, jewellery, and antiques, especially on the town's famous "Midrachov" (Rechov haMeyasdim — Founders Street).
 It was announced in early 2008 that a 150 acre wine park would be created on the slope between Zikhron and neighboring town Binyamina.

 Transit

 Zichron Yaakov was serviced by the Costal Railway until the late 1990s, at which point the Zikhron Ya'aqov railway station was closed.

 The town is the terminus for several bus lines, including the Nateev Express Route 978 to Ramat Gan, Egged 90 to Pared Hanna-Karkur, Kavim Routes 84 to Hadera, 263 to Caesarea, 583 and 683 to Modiin Ilit, 701 to Binyamina, and 708 and 710 to Netanya.

+Voting Patterns

+In the 2022 election, 62 percent of voters in Zikhron Ya'akov voted for the parties of the center-left coalition led by Yair Lapid, while 34 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.5 percent voted for the Arab parties.